 If you are using Windows, we recommend using WinPython if you don’t have Python installed yet.
-Because there is already Jupyter Notebook included, we use it to show how easy it is to load data into Teradata.
+Because a Jupyter Notebook is included, we use it to show how easy it is to load data into Teradata.

 CREATE MULTISET TABLE DWHPRO.PythonFastload